PhilTKamp/local-rag-workshop/README.md

 docker exec -it ollama bash

 # Pull the embeddings model (currently most popular one on ollama.com)
+# Also you'll likely have to use Ctrl+Shift+V to paste, it's a linux terminal in the container.
 ollama pull nomic-embed-text

 # Pull the chat model (A lightweight open model from Microsoft)
+# Also you'll likely have to use Ctrl+Shift+V to paste, it's a linux terminal in the container.
 ollama pull phi3:latest

 # Exit the container